paulwardrip/xmlschema.js/README.md

 # xmlschema.js
-Implementation of XML schema validation in pure javascript, this project is currently incomplete, but I wanted to check it in.
-This will validate xml against a schema, but I only implemented the features I required... the rest will be completed as I have time unless someone else wants to contribute to finish this work.

-Things that need doing still: attributes, groups, inline complexTypes ... more research.
+Implementation of XML schema validation in Javascript.
+This supports most of the basic functions of xml schema validation.
+Some features used in complex schemas may not be implemented yet, these features may be provided in a future release.
+If someone would like to contribute to the project, these features could be implemented.

+The following features of the xsd are not implemented:

+xs:import
+xs:include
+xs:key
+xs:redefine
+xs:union
+xs:unique